terrastruct/d2-docs/docs/tour/man.md

 		 out and exiting.
 When rendering a large diagram, it is recommended to increase this value.

+     --check false
+		 Check that the specified files are formatted correctly.

+     --salt string
+		 Add a salt value to ensure the output uses unique IDs.
+This is useful when generating multiple identical diagrams to be included in the same HTML doc, so that duplicate id's do not cause invalid HTML.
+The salt value is a string that will be appended to IDs in the output..

      -h, --help  Print usage information and exit.

      -v, --version
 		 Print version information and exit.

+     --stdout-format string
+		 Set the output format when writing to stdout.
+Supported formats are: png, svg.
+Only used when output is set to stdout (-).

+     --no-xml-tag false
+		 Omit XML tag (<?xml ...?>) from output SVG files.
+Useful when generating SVGs for direct HTML embedding.

 SUBCOMMANDS
      layout	 Lists available layout engine options with short help.